zabealbe/PureAir/README.md

 ## Backend

-Based on [Swagger](https://swagger.io/) and [OpenAPI](https://swagger.io/specification/) and though to be scalable through container-based replication systems such as [kubernetes](https://kubernetes.io).
+Based on [Swagger](https://swagger.io/) and [OpenAPI](https://swagger.io/specification/) and meant to be scalable through container-based replication systems such as [kubernetes](https://kubernetes.io).

 - Three private APIs endpoints for the user private area